Sealing Painted Furniture for a High Traffic Surface is key in maintaining the life of the piece. I’ve shared a few examples with products.

 As a matter of fact, if you read the fine print on most wax cans, it says to reapply it every year!
 Ugh, who has time for that!

 One of the major draws to chalk paint was that ultra matte finish.
-The wax coat to protect chalk paint maintained that matte finish.
+The wax seal coat to protect chalk paint maintains that matte finish.
 But does it hold up well over time?

 The key in finding a good sealer for chalk paint is finding a sealer that protects against water without losing too much of the ultra matte finish.

-I recently chalk painted my moms antique table top and gave it a good top coat for a high traffic finish.
+I recently chalk painted my moms antique kitchen table top and gave it a good top coat for a high traffic finish.
 You can see all about the awesome sealer (not wax) that I used on it!
-Make sure to watch my YouTube video recap or the video below.
+Make sure to watch the video on my YouTube channel or the video tutorial below.

 So far it’s held up really well!